pra1veenk/aws-monitron-sap-integration/README.md

 * `ddbtablename` Enter a name for Dynamo DB Table that would be created as part of the stack which would hold the metadata for creating Service notification in SAP
 ## Bucket Structure
 * `bucketname` Enter the name of the bucketwhere the inferences are sent.
-* `inferencefolder` Enter the name of the folder(prefix)where the inferences are sent
+* `inferencefolder` Enter the name of the folder(prefix)where the inferences are sent.
+Leave blank if no folder
 ## SAP Environnment details
 * `SAP_AUTH_SECRET` Provide the arn where the credentials with keys `user` and `password` or `APIkey` if using SAP BTP  for accessing SAP services.
 * `SAP_HOST_NAME` Host name of the instance for accessing the SAP OData service e.g. hostname of load balancer/Web Dispatcher/SAP Gateway.
 If using BTP, please pass host alias